tutebatti/FLExhmtl2XeLaTeX/README.md

 The only attributes in the original XHTML file that are kept as such in the output are the `@id` attributes for internal referencing.
 More complex transformations based on conditionals is the handling of nested elements for Syriac as well as the handling of verb stems in etymology entries.

-Future adaption will probably need to include additional `@class` attributes of `<span>` (or `div`) elements not Another problem might be possible changes in FLEx and, accordingly, its output (e.g., different style for certain elements), which, however, should be easily adaptable.
+Future adaption will probably need to include additional `@class` attributes of `<span>` (or `div`) elements.
+Another problem might be possible changes in FLEx and, accordingly, its output (e.g., different style for certain elements).
+The latter, however, should be easily adaptable.

 2) A second XSLT file, `xml2xml.xsl`, is mainly meant to rearrange the elements in a more concise order, including the introduction of new parent elements which are not present in the original FLEx output.
 This file, too, uses identity transformation.